cr0hn/vulnerable-node/README.md

 ## Why?

-Similar project, like OWASP Node Goat, are pretty and useful for learning process, but not for a real researcher or studding vulnerabilities in source code.
+Similar project, like OWASP Node Goat, are pretty and useful for learning process but not for a real researcher or studding vulnerabilities in source code, because their code is not really vulnerable but simulated.

 This project was created with the **purpose of have a project with identified vulnerabilities in source code with the finality of can measure the quality of security analyzers tools**.